beenlanced/combo_encoder_decoder_transformer/README.md

 - `Natural Language Processing (NLP)` to understand, interpret, and manipulate text,
 - `Numpy` for array manipulation,
 - `Pandas` for dataframe usage,
+- `Prompt Engineering` to create new test from Decoder LLM,
 - `Python` the standard modules,
 - `Sentence- Bidirectional Encoder Representations from Transformers (SBERT)` generate fixed-size sentence embeddings,
 - `Transformers`, to manipulate data,